PRIArobotics/Hedgehog/docs/source/installation.rst

 If you have bought a complete controller, it should have come with everything installed and you shouldn't have to do this.
 If you somehow can't connect to your controller anymore, you can re-install everything as described here as a last resort.

+Hedgehog is made for tinkerers and hackers, so if you enjoy taking apart your devices' hardware and software, do not shy away from doing so!
+If you follow these instructions, you should have no problem restoring the original state of your Hedgehog.

 Using a Hedgehog SD card image
 ------------------------------